The Gradebook includes several icons and colors that may display in the assignment columns, assignment groups, and Total column.

 Some columns are completely disabled until the status of the assignment is changed.
 Disabled columns do not include dashes in the Gradebook cells, which indicates that grades cannot be entered, and display a gray background.

 Disabled columns are labeled for unpublished assignments and anonymous assignments .
 Grades cannot be entered for unpublished assignments until the assignment is published.
-For anonymous assignments, grade cells do not display any content, including the Needs Grading icons, until the assignment is unmuted.
+For anonymous assignments, grade cells do not display any content, including the Needs Grading icons, until assignment grades are unhidden.

-Note: The Anonymous label supersedes the Muted label.
-Assignments that are both anonymous and moderated display as anonymous, though the Grade Detail Tray displays the assignments as being muted.
-Moderated muted assignments can be updated in the Gradebook, but any entered grades will be overwritten once final grades are posted.
+Note: Assignments that are both anonymous and moderated display as anonymous, though the Grade Detail Tray displays the assignments as being hidden.
+Moderated hidden assignments can be updated in the Gradebook, but any entered grades will be overwritten once final grades are posted.

 If you create a Turnitin assignment, the Gradebook displays Turnitin score icons in the Gradebook.
 To view details of the score, click the icon and view more details in SpeedGrader:

 - Gray icon : Originality report has not been generated yet

 - Color icon : Originality report has returned a score; the color is based on the originality percentage score